 Illness is also isolating.
 Unable to care for themselves or connect with their community, ill people often end up shunned and lonely when they need help most.

-But MAI exists to change this by supporting those providing free or low-cost, high quality healthcare to those who urgently need it.
+But MAI exists to change this by supporting those providing free or low-cost, high quality healthcare to people who urgently need it.

 Sign up to get the latest news and stories direct to your inbox

-We will always treat your data in line with current Data Protection laws.
-We commit to storing your personal information securely and will never sell or share your information with others.
-You can change the way you hear from us at any time, or opt out from all communications by contacting us.
+We will store your personal information securely and never sell or share it.
+You’re welcome to change the way you hear from us or opt out at any time by contacting us.